alexbird/yeahplayer/README.md

 Neither the varying responses from the BBC or the total absence of response from Apple bring me joy.
 I *could* rant about this, but that’s not the purpose of this readme!

-This app is a proof of concept, showing that the BBC’s existing subtitle assets can be consumed by an Apple TV app, with no server changes or external helpers, and displayed using the standard renderer on the platform, preserving the user’s customisations and integrating with features like auto mode.
+This app is a proof of concept, showing that the BBC’s existing subtitle assets can be consumed by an Apple TV app, with no server changes or external helpers, and displayed using the standard renderer on the platform, preserving the user’s customisations and integrating with system-wide automations.

 If this looks a little underwhelming as a screenshot, it's because we take for granted that this feature is present and works dependably.

 ![simple](images/simple-side-by-side.png?raw=true)

 You may be surprised to hear I'm not a heavy subtitle user.
 I'm one of those people who find them distracting.
 But I *love* being able to jump back 10 seconds and have the Apple TV turn them on automatically, because there's usually something annoying you can't make out.

----

-## Installation

-### ⛔️ TV licence

-> WARNING: A UK TV licence is required to access BBC iPlayer TV content legally

-This warning is included in bold letters next to the play button in this app.
-I've copied it verbatim from the popular, and tacitly permitted, [get_iplayer](https://github.com/get-iplayer/get_iplayer) tool.
-You should **not** play BBC content without a TV licence.

-### Build

-To build the app you'll need:
-* Xcode 16 or later
-* a Mac that can run Xcode 16

-### Run on the Simulator

-With just a Mac you can build and run this demo on the Simulator provided with Xcode.

-#### Delightful simulator remote

-* it simulates the old, terrible, remote with only a touch surface and no d-pad
-* it does not appear by default, you'll find it in the `Window` menu
-* you need to use option/alt to perform gestures
-* you're better off learning the keyboard shortcuts unless you need touch specifically — and I haven't used any touch gestures in this demo.
-Cursor keys, return, escape are your friends, and you can just type normally in the search box.

-### Run on Apple TV hardware

-To run the demo on your real Apple TV, you will need an Apple Developer account.
-A free developer account will deploy a version that works for at most a week, a paid account for a lot longer.

-There is a some fiddling to do here in the `Signing and Capabilities` settings for the project.
-Most people will just need to select their `Team`.

 ---